 We generally write a computer program using a high-level language.
-A high-level language is one which is understandable by us humans.
-It contains words and phrases from the English (or other) language.
-But a computer does not understand high-level language.
-It only understands program written in
+A high-level language is one that is understandable by us, humans.
+This is called source code.

 |Translates program one statement at a time.||Scans the entire program and translates it as a whole into machine code.|

 |Interpreters usually take less amount of time to analyze the source code.
 However, the overall execution time is comparatively slower than compilers.||Compilers usually take a large amount of time to analyze the source code.
 However, the overall execution time is comparatively faster than interpreters.|

 |No intermediate object code is generated, hence are memory efficient.||Generates intermediate object code which further requires linking, hence requires more memory.|